 - c.
 Restart the FME Flow Database and FME Flow Engines services. - 13.
 Ensure that the user account that runs < engineHost > has the necessary permissions to access the FME Flow System Share and the FME Flow install directory.
 For more information, see Directory and Account Permissions. - 14.
-On the coreHost machine, open configuration file fmeFlowConfig.txt, and update the FME\SERVER\HOST\NAME parameter to the fully-qualified domain name or IP address of the <coreHost> machine. - 15.
+On the coreHost machine, open configuration file fmeFlowConfig.txt, and update the FME_SERVER_HOST_NAME parameter to a value that fully resolves to the IP address of the <coreHost> machine. - 15.
 Restart the FME Flow Core service.